AI-Collaboratory/jupyterhub-ansible/README.md

 ## Develop

-If you want to workon this playbook you can use the supplied ansible setup.
+If you want to workon this playbook you can use the supplied Vagrant setup.

     vagrant up